aidev13/my-first-repo/basic-commands.md

 pwd - 'Print working directories" shows current path

-ls - liost all folders and fies at current location
+ls - list all folders and files at current location

 cd < directory-name> - Change directory and the name of folder you want to move to